 Each student in the Biotechnology Program is required to complete one internship.
-The internship will consist of 40 hours (2.5 hours per week).
+The internship will consist of 80 hours (up to 10 hours per week).
 The internship will be carried out at research core facilities which are located at UAB in order to allow each student to learn techniques in areas of interest and to enhance his/her abilities in the application of scientific principles to developing novel techniques.
 Students will also have the potential to complete internships at local biotechnology companies.
 A list of internships will be provided to students at the end of the fall semester.